swoodford/linux/README.md

 - **ffmpeg-compiler.sh** Compile ffmpeg and components from source
 - **install-newrelic-agent.sh** Install New Relic monitoring agent on a server
 - **install-redis-cli.sh** Install the Redis CLI
+- **install-s3cmd.sh** Install and setup s3cmd from the GitHub Repo
 - **mysql-backup-local-to-s3.sh** Dump a MySQL database, gzip it then upload to AWS S3
 - **update-rackspace-driveclient.sh** Update Rackspace Driveclient Cloud Backup Agent on Ubuntu
 - **update-rbenv.sh** Update RBENV and plugins, RubyGems, Bundler on a Ruby app webserver